hurtigruten/enzo/README.md

 * ~~Bundle dependencies by setting DENO_DIR environment flag~~
 * ~~ Make sure Seaware XML API settings are sane.
 Validate was default!~~
 * Implement logging
+* Optimize the date ranges (cap at 730 days for full?
+90 days for SV in partial?)
 * Mechanism for stopping a run?
 * Scheduling with windows task scheduler
 * Check old script for any missing functionality
 * PG needs to start using the new config
+* Locate CustomDbSearch SFSDbSearch and PolarGlobalDbSearch
+* Determine which .ini file is used
+* Look into OneWaySearchScenarioHRG.xml (BMCompany_ID)
 * ~~"Only one usage of each socket address" happens sometimes.
 Increase the number of TCP ports and reduce wait time before closing connection on the server~~

 # Long term tasks / Future Ideas